Emmanuel Nsubuga

-Emmanuel Kiwanuka Nsubuga (5 November 1914 – 20 April 1991) was the first Archbishop of the Archdiocese of Kampala from 1966 to 1990 and a cardinal from 1976 until his death.
-He was an opponent of human rights abuses of the military dictatorship of Idi Amin.
+Emmanuel Kiwanuka Nsubuga (5 November 1914 – 20 April 1991) was a Uganda Catholic prelate who served as the first Archbishop of Kampala from 1966 to 1990 and as a cardinal from 1976 until his death.
+He was an outspoken critic of human rights abuses of the military dictatorship of Idi Amin.

-During Amin's rule Cardinal Nsubuga spoke against the Government's human rights abuses.
+During Amin's rule, Nsubuga spoke against the government's human rights abuses.
 He also encouraged priests and nuns throughout the country to shelter people fleeing harassment by the army during the civil war that later raged during the Government of Milton Obote.

+Early life and ordination

+Cardinal Nsubuga was born on 5 November 1914 in Kisule village, Mityana district to Felix and Estella Nsubuga.
+He began his ecclesiastical training in 1930 at Bukuumi and continued through minor and major seminary education.
+Ordained a priest on 15 December 1946 at Rubaga Cathedral.

+Episcopal leadership

+On 5 August 1966, Cardinal Nsubuga was appointed Archbishop of the newly erected Archdiocese of Kampala and was consecrated on 30 October 1966 by Cardinal Laurean Rugambwa.

-He was succeeded in 1990 as Archbishop of Kampala by Emmanuel Wamala, who became a Cardinal in 1994.
+He was succeeded in 1990 as Archbishop of Kampala by Emmanuel Wamala, who became a cardinal in 1994.